re-nft/coin.fun/README.md

 get. the later you do it, the less points you will get 15/ moon math section. how much would you earn given pump.fun fees given you have x $COIN points
+16/ daily check in bonus
+17/ tap on coin and earn coin (like notcoin)

 hack their brain to the max